 but they are not very useful.

 These thoughts are not very useful and usually, they have no purpose.
 We aren’t looking to solve any problems with our excessive thinking.
-They are just there and automatic, distracting you from the present moment.
+They are just there distracting us from the present moment.

 For example, you might keep wondering why your partner or your friend has been so cold to you lately.
 You might think: Did I do something wrong?
 Do they not like me?
 Why do they do that?
 What does it mean?
 And you might come out with certain interpretations that get you to think about the situation even more.